mdcrosby/animal-ai/README.md

 This repo contains the AnimalAI environment, some introductory python scripts for interacting with it, as well as the [900 tasks](competition_configurations) which were used in the original Animal-AI Olympics competition (and some others for demonstration purposes).
 Details of the tasks can be found on the [AAI website](http://animalaiolympics.com/AAI/testbed) where they can also be played and competition entries watched.

-The environment is built using [Unity ml-agents](https://github.com/Unity-Technologies/ml-agents/tree/master/docs) release 2 (python package 0.26.0).
+The environment is built using [Unity ml-agents](https://github.com/Unity-Technologies/ml-agents/tree/master/docs) release 2.1.0-exp.1 (python version 0.27.0).

 The AnimalAI environment and packages are currently only tested on linux (Ubuntu 20.04.2 LTS) with python 3.8 but have been reported working with python 3.6+, other linux distros and Windows and Mac.